uesseu/ninwavelets/README.md

 There may be big advantages and limitations.
 Please see Advantages and Limitations.

-- Use wavelets which is originally Frourier transformed
+- Use wavelets various wavelets
     + Generalized Morse(A flexible wavelet, which has two parameters.)
     + Morlet/Gabor(Frourier transformed version of Morlet/Gabor.)
     + Shannon(It looks like Haar, when fourier transformed.)
+    + Mexcan hat
     + May be more(It is easy to scale!)
 - Skipping one FFT when performing CWT.
-    + May be better and faster if you use FFT method.
+    + May be better if you use FFT method.
 - Speed
-    + When you use cuda and process longwave, may be extremely faster!
+    + This package is extremely fast for a pure python package.
+    + Cupy makes it extremely fast.
-    + Even if you use numpy, it is very very fast!
+    + Even if you can not use cupy, it is very fast.
 - Reliability
     + Being brand new project, it has no achivement...
     + There may be lots of bugs.